drillby/automatization_of_pc/README.md

 To change Django to your local network go into web/web/setting.py and change content of ALLOWED_HOSTS

 ### Spotify:
 * You need to set up tekore.cfg.
 See https://tekore.readthedocs.io/en/stable/getting_started.html, and put it in the web/web folder.
-For that use `Spotify_auth.create_credentials()`
+For that use <br>
+`from modules.Spotify.Spotify_auth import create_credentials` <br>
+`create_credentials()`
 * Also you need to set up developer account for Spotify.
 See https://developer.spotify.com
 * Some functions may require Spotify premium account
-* All of the functions are described in the web/modules/Spotify folder
+* All of the functions are described in the web/modules/Spotify folder in each file
 ### Wake on LAN:
 * Also it is nessesary to enable WoL function in your BIOS and OS settings.